 8. Don’t greet your neighbor.
 Don’t knock on their door to say hello when you’ve just moved in.
 Avoid sharing an elevator with them.

 9. If you bump into someone on your way, give the quickest glance and say sumimasen as quickly as possible with a straight face.
 This is the best way to handle this inconvenient situation.
 Don’t stop to say sorry and smile.

 10. Actually, don’t smile at all.
 Ever.

 11. In winter time, wear a mask, literally and figuratively.
 Protect yourself from the cold, protect other people from catching your cold, and protect your makeup.
 In spring time, protect yourself from pollen that will give you hay fever.
 Mask is a must in workdays.

 12. Bear with the rude taxi drivers.
 Somehow they’re allowed to drive recklessly – maybe it’s part of customer service.

 13. Only speak in the train in the night time and/or when you’re drunk, even only slightly.
-I didn’t think I’d have to teach you ‘manner mode’, I’m sure you’ve heard one of the million announcements.
+I don’t think I have to teach you ‘manner mode’, I’m sure you’ve heard one of the million announcements.

 14. Go to izakaya after work every day, followed by an all-night karaoke if it’s a Friday.

 How to Dress

-1. Female: skirts and nude stockings.
+1. Female: skirts, nude stockings, heels.
 Tan trench coat in spring and autumn.
 Always wear socks, no excuses.

 2. Male: plain black or navy suit, white shirt, and necktie, all year long.

 4. Everyone, in winter: Canada Goose downs.
 Actually, wear them up to early spring until you sweat inside them, you didn’t pay a thousand dollars only for three months.

 8. Everyone, on the weekends: wear WHATEVER you want.
 Go crazy!
 Wear anything you want, be creative and expressive, celebrate being a Tokyoite.
 These are the days to be alive!